-To set, change, or delete an administrator or power-on password in Setup Utility (BIOS):
+Complete the steps below to set, change, or delete an administrator or power-on password in Setup Utility (BIOS):

 - IMPORTANT: Use extreme care when making changes in Setup Utility (BIOS).
 Errors can prevent the computer from operating properly.

 - Start Setup Utility (BIOS):

-- Computers or tablets with keyboards:
+- For computers or tablets with keyboards, turn on or restart the computer, quickly press esc, and then press f10.

 - Turn on or restart the computer, quickly press esc, and then press f10.

-- Tablets without keyboards:
+- For tablets without keyboards:

 - a.
-Turn on or restart the tablet, and then quickly hold down the volume up button.
+Turn on or restart the tablet, and then quickly hold down one of the following buttons:

+- Volume up

+- Volume down

-- or -
+- Windows

+- b.
+Tap f10.

+- 2. Select Security, and then follow the on-screen instructions.